 Mayzent treatment requires titration.
 Patients begin with a starting dose and then increase on a predetermined schedule until they reach a prescribed maintenance level dose of medication.

 Mayzent may cause macular edema, put you at increased risk for infections, and/or cause a decrease in heart rate.

-Before starting Mayzent, your doctor should assess the appropriateness of the treatment and consider any other conditions you may have, and medications you may take.
-This includes genotype determination, a complete blood count, liver function tests, identification of any active infections, an eye exam, and cardiac evaluation.1
+Before starting Mayzent, your doctor should assess the appropriateness of the treatment and consider any other conditions you may have.
+This includes genotype determination, a complete blood count, liver function tests, identification of any active infections, an eye exam, a skin exam, and cardiac evaluation.1

 Be sure to discuss with your doctor if you:1,2